httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Tokens {#token}

-Tokens are short textual words; their abstract model is identical to their expression in the HTTP field value serialisation.
+Tokens are short textual words; their abstract model is identical to their expression in the HTTP field value serialization.

 The ABNF for Tokens is: